Driving and mental illness

-- If your doctor says you are not fit to drive, you can give up (‘surrender’) your licence.
+- If your doctor says you are not fit to drive, you can give up your licence.
+This is also known as ‘surrendering’ your licence.
 You can reapply for it when your condition has improved.

 - If you continue to drive when your doctor says you shouldn’t, you could be charged with an offence.

 - If you receive some benefits you may be entitled to a Blue Badge.